pimcore/customer-data-framework/docs/CustomerSegments.md

 #### Built in segment builders

 Segment builders need to be added to the CMF plugin config file.
-Only segment builders which are configured there will be executed.
+Only segment builders which are configured will be executed.
 The CMF framework includes some SegmentBulders which could be used out of the box:

 ##### AgeSegmentBuilder